Jack112-create/CI-Portfolio-Project-2/README.md

     * Typography:

-        - The Changa font, from font awesome, was chosen for this project as it added a retro game style to the project.
+        - I have used Google Fonts in order to find a font that would add a retro or game feeling to the project.
+I decided to use the Changa font as I feel that has achieved the previously discussed game feeling to the project.

 ### Testing